hasankurban/Structural-Analysis-NanoParticles/NearestNeighborContacts/README.md

 ## Notes:

-The programs reads all the .txt files and calculates nearest neighbor contacts for each element.
+The program reads all the .txt files and calculates nearest neighbor contacts for each element.
+Our program currently supports .txt files.